open-resources/dash_curriculum/_sources/part2/chapter6.md

 ## Summary
 In this chapter, we have explored several options to upload data into a Pandas dataframe, that will be used inside a Dash app.
 We went through some basic data wrangling techniques that prepare our data for usage by Dash components.
-In the next chapter, we will dive into data visualisation, exploring several figures available in px (Plotly express).
+In the next chapter we will dive into data visualisation, exploring several figures available in px (Plotly express).